OpenAstronomy/openastronomy.github.io/_projects/2025/stingray/interactive_database.md

 ---
 name: Interactive Database for X-ray observations
 # add a short one line description of your project
-desc: Create an interactive database for analyzing, storing, and classifying X-ray observations of accreting black holes.
+desc: Create an interactive database for analyzing, storing, and classifying X-ray observations of accreting black holes
 # Student requirements:
 requirements:
  - Understanding Python code